 The information in Section 2.8 contains basic Regulation Cost information relevant for all unit types.
-The following additional information only pertains to Energy Storage Resources.
+The following additional information only pertains to batteries and flywheels.

-Energy Storage Resources shall calculate Energy Storage Unit Losses in accordance with the equation below.
+Batteries and flywheels shall calculate Energy Storage Unit Losses in accordance with the equation below.
 The "Cost Increase due to Heat Rate Increase during non-steady state operation" and the "Fuel Cost Increase and Unit Specific Heat Rate Degradation due to Operating at lower loads" shall be equal to zero.

-If a Market Seller wishes to change its method of calculating these losses, the Market Seller shall submit a request to change its Fuel Cost Policy to PJM and the MMU pursuant to Section 2.3.1.
+If a Market Seller wishes to change its method of calculating these losses, the Market Seller shall submit a request pursuant to Section 1.8.
 The approved method of calculation may be implemented upon approval and may be updated no more frequently than once every 12 months.
 If any action by a government or regulatory agency that results in a need for the Market Seller to change its method of cost calculation, the affected Market Seller may submit a request, or notification as appropriate, to PJM and the MMU for evaluation, pursuant to Section 2.3.1.